 Sound design - Craig Carter & Philip Brophy

-2k screening: Brisbane Only Repulsive Liquid Film Festival, New Farm Cinemas, Brisbane; Cicada Cinema, Bloomington, Indiana
+2k screenings: Brisbane Only Repulsive Liquid Film Festival, New Farm Cinemas, Brisbane; Cicada Cinema, Bloomington, Indiana

-2k screening: Scream Screen, SIE Film Center, Denver; Agent Bodies, Capitol Cinema, Melbourne; Melbourne International Film Festival, Melbourne
+2k screenings: Scream Screen, SIE Film Center, Denver; Agent Bodies, Capitol Cinema, Melbourne; Melbourne International Film Festival, Melbourne

-2k screening: Capitol Cinema, Melbourne; VHS Library event, Lizdas Club, Lithuania; Two Bit Movie Club, Nether World, Brisbane; COVID online stream event for Cursed Signal, Static Vision Halloween Festival, Sydney
+2k screenings: Capitol Cinema, Melbourne; VHS Library event, Lizdas Club, Lithuania; Two Bit Movie Club, Nether World, Brisbane; COVID online stream event for Cursed Signal, Static Vision Halloween Festival, Sydney

 Germany Blu-Ray release (2k restoration w/Dolby Digital 5.1 mix): thru Schroeder Media